Sustainability and Planning in a Globalized World, 15 credits

 Module 1: Planning for Sustainable Development from a Human Geography Perspective (10 credits)

-Initially, the module aims to deepen the understanding of how the concepts of sustainability and sustainable development have changed over time.
-Furthermore, the module focuses on what sustainable development means and implies for spatial planning and development work from different perspectives, with a particular focus on the relationship between the global north and the global south.
-The course deals with conflicting interests, aspects of (in)equality, climate change/adaptation and vulnerability, as well as the opportunities and challenges these aspects bring to planning and development work in different geographical contexts.
+This module deepens the understanding of how the concepts of sustainability and sustainable development have evolved over time.
+It explores what sustainable development entails for spatial planning and development work from different perspectives and geographical contexts.
+The module addresses themes central to sustainable planning, including conflicting interests, aspects of (in)equality, climate change/adaptation, and vulnerability.
+It also explores how planning relates to broader societal challenges such as crises and risk.
+Through theoretical perspectives and case studies, students examine the opportunities and challenges these themes present for planning and development work in different geographical contexts.

 Module 2: Thematic In-depth Studies (5 credits)

 During this part of the course the student is introduced to systematic literature reviews as a part of the research process.
-These methods are thereafter applied in a term paper assignment on a topic relating to course theme (incl sustainability) agreed upon with the teacher.
+These methods are thereafter applied in a term paper assignment on a topic relating to course themes agreed upon with the teacher.

 After completing the course, the student is expected to: